-In a proxy hierarchy, the nodes in the cluster cannot be a mixture of HTTP parents and children; you must configure each node in a Content Gateway cluster as a single node in the hierarchy because they share a common configuration.
+In a proxy hierarchy, the nodes in the cluster cannot be a mixture of HTTP parents and children.

 Management clustering

 In management clustering mode you can administer all Content Gateway nodes at the same time because cluster nodes share configuration information.